Lonely-Pea/WindowsIsland/README.md

 # Video introduction
 There are some corresponding introduction videos on Bilibili, click below:
 [Version Text Video](https://www.bilibili.com/video/BV1Ne41157y4/ "Version Text Video")

 # Acknowledgement
 Programmer: Lonely-Pea

+# About `main_tb.py`

+Modified from `mian.py`, 2022 by rgzz666.

+if u run this, everything in the window will be displayed in the middle on your taskbar.

+I made this because i sent a comment in the intro video...

+My website: rgzz.great-site.net (NO HTTPS!!)